 This research article works at bringing Christians and Muslims together in a more harmonious relationship in the future.
-This significant combined effort of both Christians and Muslims will create peace, prosperity, and good relationships academically and socially.
-It is the finest ever response to the atheist objection that religion and science incompatible with each other and there is no need to take any sort of guidance from religion.
-It also shows that multiple faiths can coexist in one region and they can or should work on similar agenda especially at the time of crisis.
+This significant combined effort of Christians and Muslims will create peace, prosperity, and good academic and social relationships.
+It is the finest-ever response to the atheist objection that religion and science are incompatible and there is no need to take any.
+It also shows that multiple faiths can coexist in one region and can or should work on a similar agenda, especially during a crisis.